xem/3DShomebrew/tutorial.md

 Yes, reverse-engineering a video game console and making homebrew software for it is 100% legal.<br>
 The only thing that is illegal is piracy.<br>
-This project doesn't encourage you to pirate 3DS games (which is impossible using NINJHAX).<br>
+This project doesn't encourage you to pirate 3DS games (which is impossible using Ninjhax).<br>
 It is only here to help you develop homebrews, so don't worry and have fun!

-##Limitations

-Current limitations of homebrews powered by Ninjhax:

-- Ninjhax currently allows users to access only 64MB of RAM, even on the New 3DS.
-- As there is currently no good way to use the DSP (sound processing chip) from homebrew, sound output is not yet possible on the New 3DS.
-- There is also no known way to run code on the New 3DS's extra CPU cores under Ninjhax, but it's possible to use 80% of the system core's time using ````APT_SetAppCpuTimeLimit()```` rather than 30% (as it's the case on the old 3DS).
-- We're currently unable to detect "Home button" being pressed (nor the POWER button) with code.
-As soon as a solution is found, we'll update the corresponding chapter, and it will certainly become the sdandard way to return to hbmenu, instead of pressing START.

 ##Setup

 ###Hardware

-Here's what you need to buy to get started:
+Here's what you need to get started:

 - A Nintendo 3DS / 3DS XL / 2DS with a firmware version between 4.0.0-7 and 9.2.0-20 + a SD card.<br>
 or <br>